chasemp/CannonPop/pwa_lessons_bd.md

 - **Test early and often** - mobile issues are harder to fix later
 - **PWA features should enhance, not complicate** - focus on core experience first
 - **Touch targets must be 44px minimum** - Apple HIG guidelines for accessibility
+- **Always use local copies of libraries** - even "cached" CDNs compromise PWA reliability and offline capability

 ---

-*This document was created during the development of Blockdoku PWA and should be updated with new lessons learned from future projects.*
+*This document was created during the development of Blockdoku PWA and updated with lessons learned from BustAGroove PWA development.*